wkumari/draft-wkumari-opsawg-sdi/README.md

    It is anticipated that some operator may want to replace the (vendor provided) keys after installing the device.
-There are two options when implementing this - a vendor could allow the operator's key to completely replace the initial device generated key (which means that, if the device is ever sold, the new owner couldn't use this technique to install the device), or the device could prefer the
+There are two options when implementing this: a vendor could allow the operator's key to completely replace the initial device generated key (which means that, if the device is ever sold, the new owner couldn't use this technique to install the device), or the device could prefer the